bodrick/awesome/README.md

 *   [LionelJouin/PiP-Tool](https://github.com/LionelJouin/PiP-Tool) - PiP tool is a software to use the Picture in Picture mode on Windows.
 This feature allows you to watch content (video for example) in thumbnail format on the screen while continuing to use any other software on Windows.
 *   [sharpbrowser/SharpBrowser](https://github.com/sharpbrowser/SharpBrowser) - A full featured web-browser built using C# and CefSharp
 *   [danports/cassia](https://github.com/danports/cassia) - Cassia is a .NET library for accessing the native Windows Remote Desktop Services API (formerly the Terminal Services API).
-*   [Rectify11/Installer](https://github.com/Rectify11/Installer) - A Windows 11 modification to make Windows more consistent.
 *   [DaxStudio/DaxStudio](https://github.com/DaxStudio/DaxStudio) - DAX Studio is a tool to write, execute, and analyze DAX queries in Power BI Desktop, Power Pivot for Excel, and Analysis Services Tabular.
 *   [Bertk/arcade-light](https://github.com/Bertk/arcade-light) - Arcade-light is inspired from dotnet/arcade but minimized and without Microsoft proprietary tooling
 *   [JaCraig/SQLParser](https://github.com/JaCraig/SQLParser) - An SQL Parser/Lexer for C#